At 2TG our people are hard-working, forward-thinking and approachable. We believe our supportive culture is one of our greatest strengths.

 Upton Marina [2021-2022]

-An insurer’s vessel exploded at Upton Marina, resulting in 13 other vessels (with a variety of insurers) sustaining fire damage.
-Working with Meghann McTague, she advised on the contentious issue of what would constitute a ‘reasonable settlement’.
+An insured’s vessel exploded at Upton Marina, resulting in 13 other vessels (with a variety of insurers) sustaining fire damage and losses well over £25,000,000.
+Led by Meghann McTague, she advised on the contentious issue of what would constitute a ‘reasonable settlement’.

 St James’ Oncology and Leeds Teaching Hospitals [2021]